 While yellow cucumbers are frustrating, learning the causes can help you recover this year’s crop, and learn for next year.
 With these tips you’ll be able to troubleshoot the possible problems, and get your plants back in good health.

 If you’re ready to take your veggie garden to new heights, then you need a copy of my Vertical Vegetables book.
-It has all you need in order to be successful with growing vegetables vertically, plus tons of beautiful DIY projects you can build in your garden.
+It has all you need to be successful with growing vegetables vertically, plus tons of beautiful DIY projects you can build in your garden.
 Order your copy today!

 Learn more about my Vertical Vegetables book here.